01101010110/proot-distro-scripts/README.md

 ```
 curl -sL https://raw.githubusercontent.com/01101010110/proot-distro-scripts/main/xrdp-setup-termux.sh -o xrdp-setup-termux.sh && chmod +x xrdp-setup-termux.sh && source xrdp-setup-termux.sh
 ```
+Use the command xrdpstart to start the service, and grab your ip address for Windows Remote Desktop Connection

+#
 ## Process 9 error

 You need to run this adb command to fix the process 9 error that will force close Termux